alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 29. What is difference between .NET Core and .NET Standard?
 30. Did you use TPL?
 31. Multiple inherinace in C#?
+32. When you prefer ADO.NET or ORM (EF)?

 ASP.NET
 1. InProcess And OutOfProcess difference